zjengjie/inbot-utils/README.md

 # Changelog
+- 1.19
+  - Add ReplacingInputStream with convenience method to fix dos and mac new lines
 - 1.18
   - Add new withContext method that takes a lambda in MdcContext as an alternative to try with resources.
 - 1.17